The "Uncrossed Bones" Lie: X-Rays Reveal the Truth About Vertical Mice

 The Smoking Gun: Look closely at the X-ray.
 The bones are STILL crossed.

 Because the mouse is not fully vertical, your arm is still in a state of partial pronation.
 The Radius (Orange) is still crossing over the Ulna (Blue).
-It is structurally almost identical to the "bad" flat position, just rotated slightly less.
+The marketing diagrams showing straight, parallel lines in this position are erasing anatomical reality to make a sale.

 3. The "Impossible" Standard (Palm Up)